 How To Do Breaststroke Arms

-Well, did you know that it's the leg kick and not the arm pull that provides the boost to move along during breaststroke?
-Arm pull technique is needed to assist the movement, but mainly to keep the stroke streamlined and efficient.
+Did you know that the leg kick, not the arm pull, provides the propulsion and boost to move along during breaststroke?
+Correct breaststroke arm technique is needed to assist the movement but mainly to keep the stroke streamlined and efficient.

-The arm pull technique can be broken down into three parts.
-Those parts are:
+We can break breaststroke arm pull technique into three parts.

-Catch - as the hands begin to pull
+Catch - the beginning of the arm pull cycle as the hands 'catch' the water and begin to pull.

-Propulsion - as the arms pull to generate some movement
+Propulsion - as the arms pull through the water to generate some of the movement.

-Recovery - as the hands and arms return to the catch position
+Recovery - as the hands and arms complete the arm pull cycle and return to the catch position.

 FREE EBOOK: all technique tips here can be found in my 'Breaststroke Technique' book, along with a couple of bonus drills to help you perfect some essential parts of the stroke.